How to Make Frozen Margaritas

 Place the tequila, triple sec, lime juice, sweetener and ice into a blender.
-Blend until the ice has been crushed and the mixture is lump-free.
+Blend until the ice is crushed and the mixture is lump-free.

-Using a lime wedge, moisten the rim of the glasses.
+Using a lime wedge, moisten each glass rim.
 Set limes aside for garnish.
-Then, spread a few tablespoons of kosher salt on a plate, hold each glass upside down and dip rim into salt.
+Then, spread a few tablespoons of kosher salt on a plate, hold each glass upside down and dip the rim into the salt.
 Flip the glasses right-side-up and discard any remaining salt.